glutengo/rendering-strategies/backend/res/posts/universal-prerendering/universal-prerendering.md

-# SSR approaches
+# Static Rendering vs. Server Rendering

-When it comes to rendering JavaScript based applications on the server, two approaches have emerged.
+When it comes to delivering contentful initial responses for JavaScript based single applications on the server, two approaches have emerged.

-## Pre-Rendering
+## Static Rendering

-Pre-Rendering describes an approach where the page is visited by an actual web browser.
+Static Rendering (also Pre-Rendering) describes an approach where the page is visited by an actual web browser.
 The Browser renders the application and the resulting HTML DOM tree is stored as a static file.

 This task can be performed manually.
 If we have our single page application which is rendered in the browser, we can wait for the application to finish loading.